elB4RTO/craplog-GUI/README.md

 # craplog-javaGUI
-A tool that scrapes Apache2 logs to create both Single-Session and Global statistics
+A tool that scrapes Apache2 logs to create both Session and Global statistics

 <br>